 \ Students are also required to complete 600 hours of work experience in the Culinary/Hospitality Industry while matriculated in the Culinary Arts or Hospitality and Tourism Management degree programs to complement the classroom and laboratory requirements of the programs.
-For more information, please contact the Technical Specialist for Applied Learning and Internships, Jayden.Donahue@flcc.edu or 585-785-1792.

 The schedule below shows how the requirements for this degree may be met in four semesters.
 For some students, fulfilling degree requirements may take more than four semesters to complete.
 When planning your schedule, you should consult with your advisor.